 The Law Society maintains the Lawyers Fidelity Fund for the purposes of providing clients of lawyers with protection against pecuniary loss arising from theft by lawyers.
 The maximum amount payable by the Fidelity Fund by way of compensation to an individual claimant is limited to $100,000.
 Except in certain circumstances specified in the Lawyers and Conveyances Act 2006 the Fidelity Fund does not cover a client for any loss relating to money that a lawyer is instructed to invest on behalf of the client.

-If the information in this letter and the accompanying material is acceptable, we will require you to sign the attached copy of this letter where indicated and return it to us.
-You will be bound by these terms if after receipt of this letter, you orally advise us of your acceptance or if you instruct us to proceed to act for you.
+If the information in this letter and the accompanying material is acceptable, please sign the attached copy of this letter where indicated and return it to us.
+You will be bound by these terms if after receipt of this letter you sign and return it to us, you orally advise us of your acceptance, or if you instruct us to proceed/continue to act for you.

 1.1.
 The services which we are to provide for you are outlined in our engagement letter.